Home schooling as an education option

 As long as you can show progress in different fields, your evidence does not need to be in line with specific standards in the curriculum for a specific age.
 Sauber admits it can be tough to evaluate informal learning for inspectors, who are not familiar with this approach.
 He has used portfolios of work rather than standardised tests.

 Most universities tend to give offers in the most commonly taken educational qualification of the country in which they are located.
-However, in Europe, national, international and European Baccalaureates are widely accepted by most universities, as are IGSCEs.
+However, in Europe, national, international and European Baccalaureates are widely accepted by most universities, as are IGSCEs and A'Levels.
 Those students following an online course or school will be able to provide details of their performance or predicted grades.

 The Khan Academy provides advice on university applications for home schooled children, whilst children who have had a self-directed education can have their academic achievements validated by Clonlara.

-A new bill of law is being discussed in Luxembourg.
+A bill of law on homeschooling has been up for discussion in Luxembourg since 2016 but as yet no new laws have been passed.
 It aims to recognise the status of home schooled pupils until a certain age, and it will clarify what learning progress is expected in certain fields and languages.
-It will also define the process to apply for home schooling authorisation more clearly, as well as certifications and inspections.
-It’s still unclear when the law will be finalised.
+It will also define the process to apply for home schooling authorisation more clearly, as well as certifications and inspections, with a view to a more open-minded approach to self-directed education.

 Network of home schoolers